 Purchase San Diego Zoo tickets online at a discount here so you can maximize your time inside the zoo.
 Hours are extended during the summer months and over the holidays.
 I highly recommend getting to the zoo early and staying late, especially if you want to see the animals when they are most active.

 Make sure to take time and explore all that downtown San Diego has to offer in addition to the World Famous San Diego Zoo including the The New Children’s Museum, the beautiful Balboa Park and Reuben H. Fleet Science Center.
-Check out this list of fun and free San Diego attractions.
+Check out this list of 50+ fun things to do in San Diego with kids.